What is a Vital Record?

 Our office provides certified copies of birth, marriage, death and divorce certificates for events occuring in Wyoming.

 Important Advice About Using Birth Certificates to Get a Driver’s License

 Additional information about drivers’ licenses can be found at the Wyoming Department of Transportation.

 Vital Statistics Services is open Monday-Tuesday 8am to 4pm, Wednesday 8am to 12pm and Thursday-Friday 8am to 4pm, except on official state holidays.
 Our office is at 2300 Capitol Ave in Cheyenne on the first floor of the Hathaway Building, Room 171.
 The building is located 100 yards south of the Wyoming State Capitol and is across the street from the Wyoming Supreme Court Building.
 Enter the building at the main entrance (look for the statue of former Wyoming Governor Stan Hathaway) and after a few steps turn right to find the office entrance.
 Please note counter service hours listed above.

 Vital Statistics and Reports

-The Vital Statistics Service Program offers interesting data for the public to review.
+Vital Statistics Services offers interesting data for the public to review.
 Most are in the form of annual reports of Wyoming births, deaths, marriages and divorces.
 Provisional quarterly data for very recent years can also be reviewed.

 Vital Statistics Services Information for Mothers and Hospitals